mjoyceGR/MESA2HYDRO/README.md

 	~/anaconda/lib/python3.5/site-packages/

+You can locate the package by typing

+	pip show MESA2HYDRO

-In any case, you may want to copy or move the entire MESA2HYDRO root directory somewhere more sensible, since you will need to work out of it directly:
+You may want to copy or move the entire MESA2HYDRO root directory somewhere where it is easier to work out of it directly

 	mv MESA2HYDRO/ /home/your_name/